-Roadway data are fundamental to transportation and GIS-T. Many GIS functions and analyses rely on it including geocoding and network analysis, both of which we’ll take a close look at in the next few lessons.
+Roadway data are fundamental to GIS-T and many of the most important transportation modes (e.g. highway, transit, bike).
+Many GIS functions and analyses rely on it including geocoding and network analysis, both of which we’ll take a close look at in the next few lessons.
 Roadway data also play an important role in mapping and visualization for many GIS applications.

 There are a number of commercial and public sources of street data and services which are available.
 Some are public and freely available and others are commercial.
 In this lesson, we’ll take a look at some of the most widely used sources of street data.

-TIGER data is a data source produced and published by the U.S. Census Bureau.
-This data includes street data which can be used to perform geocoding or to produce a street network.
-TIGER data was used as a “seed” for many of the other roadway data sources, both public and commercial.
+TIGER is a data source produced and published by the U.S. Census Bureau.
+These data include street data which can be used to perform geocoding or to produce a street network.
+TIGER data were used as a “seed” for many of the other roadway data sources, both public and commercial.
 We will take a closer look at TIGER data later in this section.

 OSM is a rapidly growing Volunteered Geographic Information (VGI) project which got its start in 2004 and is sponsored by the OpenStreetMap Foundation.
 For U.S. roads, OSM initially used TIGER Line files but many updates have since been made based on input from its volunteer community which is now over a million strong.
 In some parts of the world, OSM data are as good, or nearly as good, as its commercial counterparts.